farzin89/TensorFlow/README.md

 1. model 1 : - same as the original model, 1 layer, trained for 100 epochs.
 2. model 2 : - 2 layers, trained for 100 epochs
 3. model 3 : - 2 layers, trained for 500 epochs

+#Note:
+#### one of your main goals should be to minimize the time between your experiments.
+### the more experiments you do, the more things you will figure out which don't work and in turn, get closer to figuring out does work.
+Remember the machines learning practioner's motto: "experiment","experiment",experiment".

+ ## Tracking your experiments

+ #### one really good habit in machine learning modelling is to track the results of your experiments.

+#### and when doing so, it can be tedious if you are running lots of experiments
+### luckily, there are tools to help us.

+## Resource: as you build more models, you will want to look into using :
+#### 1. TensorBoard -  a component of the Tensorflow library to help track modelling experiments
+#### 2 .
+Weights & Biases -  a tool for tracking all of kinds of machine learning experiments